statgen/pheweb/data/README.md

 - [ ] Webpage: pheno.html: 1 <-> 4 QQ.
 - [ ] Webpage: variant.html: StreamTable of [pheno_code, pheno_string, icd9_info, neglog10_pval(desc)]
 - [ ] Webpage: pheno.html: StreamTable of [cpra, maf, nearest_gene, neglog10_pval(desc)] with checkbox "show only strongest hit for each gene"
-- [ ] (later) Webpage: pheno.html: for variants that have the "showgene" attribute, show their gene above them, but behind the points if possible.
+- [ ] Webpage: pheno.html: for variants that have the "showgene" attribute, show their gene above them, but behind the points if possible.

 Info: